-

 Living wage – the law governing employment rights is addressed in the Employment and Labour international guide, in respect of ESG is there a legal requirement to pay a wage that is high enough to maintain a normal standard of living?

-In Sweden, the concept of a living wage is not explicitly mandated by law.
-Sweden has a well-established tradition of collective bargaining agreements that play a significant role in determining wages.
+In Sweden, a specific living wage is not explicitly mandated by law.
+Sweden has a well-established tradition of collective bargaining agreements that play a significant role in determining wages and which go back to the beginning of the 20th century.
 These agreements are negotiated between trade unions and employers or employers’ associations and are legally binding for the signatory parties.
 A large proportion of the Swedish workforce is covered by collective agreements.

 -